RegisGraptin/zk-flight-insurance/README.md

 ZK-Flight addresses this limitation by leveraging zero-knowledge (ZK) proofs to preserve user privacy.
 Our system maintains the benefits of decentralization and transparency in claim processing, while ensuring that individual flight data remains confidential.

-## How does it works / User workflow
+## How does it works

-To manage the insurance and flght data, we are using the Amadeus API, allowing us to fetch flight information and flight delay prediction to compute the insurance premium.
+To provide accurate information on flights, we are relying on Amadeus API allowing us to fetch fights information and delay prediction enabling us to compute insurance premium.

-To propose this services, the user will first search for his flight on the website.
-Then, on the server, we are going to use the Amadeus API to fetch the flight information and in the case of existing one, compute the insurance price.
-Then, once the data computed, we are going to aggregate them and signed it with the server certificat.
-All those information are then send to the user, who can validate and generate a ZK proof of the flight information.
-To subscribe to the insurance, the user can then sign a transaction with the ZK proof attached.
+When users wants to insure his plane, he will first need to search for his flight on the website.
+On the server side, we are going to use the Amadeus API to fetch flight information and in the case of existing one, compute the insurance price.

+On the ongoing process, we are aggregating all the flight information in a structure json and the server will signed it using his own certificate.
+By signing it, the server acknoledge all the information from the Amadeus API, and confirmed the insurance price.
+This constructed json will then be sent to the user, who can then generate locally a ZK proof using the provided data and the signature attached to it.
+To subscribe to an insurance, the user can then sign a transaction with the ZK proof attached.
 On the contract side, it is going to mint a new NFT that will be sent to the user.

-On the scenario, the flight got delay, the user will have to fetch the flight information using the server.
-Take those information signed by it and by using the first ZK proof, generate a new ZK proof allowing them to confirmed that the flight was delay.
-Once done, he can then sign a transaction and request the smart contract.
+In the scenario where the flight got delayed, the user will have to fetch the flight information using the server.
+Take those information signed by the server and used it locally with the first ZK proof to generate a new one confirming that the flight got delayed.
+Once generated, he can then sign a new transaction and request to be paid from the smart contract.

-## Limitation
+## API Limitation

-Currently, one of the main limitation is that we are relying on a pay services from Amadeus.
-Meaning that for user experience, we need to have a server that is going to sign and manage the transaction.
+Currently, one of the main limitation is that we are relying on a paid third-party services from Amadeus.
+This requires a backend server to fetch and sign flight data on behalf of the user.
-This can introduce a lack of trust for the user as the server will see the user request.
-He may not know which one he took as he can request multiple one but still guess the user flight.
+Consequently, this introduces potential trust issues, as the server will see the user request.
+He may not know which one the user took as he can request multiple one but still guess the user flight.

 ## Premium computation